adamwong246/Full-Tilt/README.md

 * k-clustering to create color themes from an image
 * limit each line to 80 characters
 * hack on Homesick to allow git branches and other stuff
+* please be careful not to put your sensitive data out in the open!